raziqimtiaz/INFM600_RA/README.md

 Processing Documentation
 ------------------------

-Processing_Document.txt file provides the step by step instruction to merge the Established communities dataset with the Sport fields dataset.
+Processing_Document.pdf file provides the step by step instruction to merge the Established communities dataset with the Sport fields dataset.

 -----------------------------------------------------------------------------------------------------------------------------